 It would be a mistake, for instance, to keep answering questions during the sprint instead of involving the team members in the product backlog refinement work and helping them acquire the appropriate knowledge.
 Similarly, it would be wrong to fill a vacant Scrum Master role and carry out the role’s tasks like organising sprint meetings and coaching the development teams.

 The better you are at product management and the more you know about the market and users of your product, the greater the chances are that people will agree with your suggestions, trust your advice, and follow your lead.
 Becoming a t-shaped product professional and using a learning roadmap to develop your skills will help you with this.

 Secure the right management backing

 When management supports and trusts you, others are more likely to do the same.
-Conversely, it’ll be harder to lead the stakeholders and development teams when you lack the right management sponsorship.
+Conversely, it’ll be harder to lead the stakeholders and development team members when you lack management sponsorship.
 If that’s the case for you, explore how you can earn management’s trust.
 The measures discussed above should help you with this.

 Additionally, consider asking your Scrum Master to help you address the issue, especially if product management is new to the organisation or if its maturity is low.
 Remove impediments and facilitating organisational change should be part of the Scrum Master’s job, as I discuss in more detail in the article Why Product Owners Need Effective Scrum Masters.